Preamble:

 Game Boys: translucent models:

-1995: release of the first colourful (but opaque) Game Boys: red, green, black, yellow, white, blue, plus an "X-Ray" model that used clear translucent plastic.
-The use of the term “X-ray” in marketing suggests the novelty of the design style.
+1995: release of the first colourful (but opaque) Game Boys: red, green, black, yellow, white, blue, plus an "X-Ray" model that used clear plastic.
+The marketing term “X-ray” suggests the novelty of the design style.

-1996 (July): The Game Boy Pocket is released, and continues the trend of opaque colours, with small development of the translucent plastic idea.
-One 1996 model was again “clear”, while a Japan-only clear purple was released.
+1996 (July): Game Boy Pocket released, and continues being offered in opaque colours.
+One 1996 model was again “clear”, and a Japan-only clear purple was released.
 Other than that Japanese model, the only other translucent colours came from limited edition Game Boy Pockets (including a translucent 'ocean' clear blue in Australia, and a translucent “extreme” green).

 1998 (April): More limited-edition translucent colours were released for the Japan-only Game Boy Light (including clear yellow, and clear blue); in October, the Game Boy Color was released, with a model reusing the Japanese Pocket’s translucent clear purple, marketed as "Atomic Purple" in the English-speaking world.
 (As a matter of interest, the Game Boy Color was released with 5 opaque colours at launch to form the word 'COLOR' – probably a major inspiration for the 5 fruit iMacs of January 1999.)